 Top-Loading Washing Machines

-The top-loading washing machines are generally considered standard washing machines.
+Top-loading washing machines are generally considered standard washing machines.
 The most prominent feature of these washing machines is the verticle axis washer that places the clothes in a vertically mounted perforated basket that is contained within a water-retaining tub.
 A finned water-pumping agitator is placed in the center of the bottom of the basket.
-Clothes are loaded through the top of the machine, which is usually, but not always, covered with a hinged door.
+The laundry is loaded through the top of the machine, which is usually, but not always, covered with a hinged door.
 During the wash cycle, the moment of the agitator causes a circulatory motion of water, producing a centrifugal force that pushes water outward between the paddles towards the edge of the tub.
-The water then moves outward, up the sides of the basket, towards the center, and then down towards the agitator to repeat the process, in a circulation pattern similar to the shape of a torus.
+The water then moves outward, up the sides of the basket, towards the center, and then down towards the agitator to repeat the process in a circulation pattern similar to the shape of a torus.
 The agitator direction is periodically reversed because continuous motion in one direction would just lead to the water spinning around the basket with the agitator, rather than the water being pumped in the torus-shaped motion.
-Some washers supplement the water-pumping action of the agitator with a large rotating screw on the shaft above the agitator, to help move water downwards in the center of the basket.
+Some washers supplement the water-pumping action of the agitator with a large rotating screw on the shaft above the agitator to help move water downwards in the center of the basket.

 Advantages of Top-Loading Washing Machines